Arpit-Shrivastva/Fruit-Fantasy-App/README.md

     6. Refactor the code if the test cases are failing and re-run to test again.​
     7. Finally, push the solution to git for automated testing on `hobbes`.

-### Test the solution on Hobbes
-Test the solution on hobbes after pushing the code to git.

-    1. Open the submission page at `https://codereview.stackroute.niit.com/#/submission`.
-    2. Submit the solution.
-    3. For the failed test cases, refactor the code locally and submit it for re-evaluation.

  ​